vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part2.md

     * Make a new file at c:\google_drive\buttercup\main.bcup
     * Save your ssh passwords and mysql passwords.

-Steps:
+Next steps:
-* If you need console or ssh access, login into server "db1".
+* If you need console or ssh access, login into server "admin".
 * For web access, use your host computer.

 ### Cockroachdb